Bryce's Base Ball Guide

 Bryce's Base Ball Guides were two annual Canadian baseball publications, in 1876 and 1877, which provided information to baseball fans and players.

 A treasure-trove of information about early Canadian baseball as well as the International Association, they came to light in 2002 when Library and Archives Canada purchased (for $10,000 from an Ottawa bookseller) Bryce's Base Ball Guide of 1876 and Bryce's Base Ball Guide of 1877, two hand-coloured, 75-page booklets published by William Bryce of London, Ontario.
 They originally sold for a dime.
+The guides contained playing rules, diagrams of baseball fields, information about the various positions and umpires, the bylaws and constitution of the Canadian Association of Base Ball Players (established on 7 April 1876 in Toronto), a history of baseball in Canada, and records from the 1975 season in southwestern Ontario.
+The final pages contained advertisements for baseball goods available at this store, Bryce's Ontario Games Emporium.
+In the book Baseball History from Outside the Lines: A Reader, John E. Dreifort states that Bryce has a limited knowledge of the history of the game, and focuses almost entirely on baseball in Ontario, albeit that he "was entirely conscious of baseball's national character" in Canada.